Code-Institute-Submissions/DevAlanAraki-CI-my-first-project/README.md

 # The footer
   - The footer is quite simple but provide all the necessary information to guide the user through the webpage and to go forward with the social media pages.
 ![Footer](images/footer.png)

+# The about us page
+  - The "About Us" page is a section of a website that provides information about the company or organization behind the website.
+In this case, the "About Us" page belongs to the FinanTech finance app.

+  - The page starts with a banner section that highlights the company's mission and introduces what the app offers.
+It also includes a visual element, an image of a group of team members working together, which helps to convey the company's collaborative spirit.

+  - The main content of the "About Us" page explains what the FinanTech app does and why it was created.
+It emphasizes that the app is designed to help users manage their finances and achieve their financial goals, while also promoting personal growth and well-being.
+The page explains the app's key features, such as personalized insights and advice to help users save money, reduce debt, and cultivate healthy financial habits.

+  - The page also includes a video, a call to action to download the app, and links to other sections of the website.
+Overall, the "About Us" page serves as an introduction to the company and its products, and helps to build trust and credibility with potential users.